-One of the following can be specified for option:
+One of the following can be specified for option.
+On the M3000 server, only policy can be specified.

-policy Degradation range applicable for a detected

-error during an initial diagnosis of
+policy Degradation range applicable for a detected error during an initial diagnosis of hardware.

-hardware.

 no-mem Whether to omit the use of memory on a